jwszol-classes/isp-2020-ZekJakGynDam/README.md

 * information if airplane is on ground
 * velocity

-about all airplanes that are currently above geographic bounding box (49.0273953314, 54.8515359564, 14.0745211117, 24.0299857927) that is based on the extreme geographical points of Poland.
+about all airplanes that are currently above geographic bounding box (49.0273953314, 54.8515359564, 14.0745211117, 24.0299857927) (min_latitude, max_latitude, min_longitude, max_latitude) that is based on the extreme geographical points of Poland.
 These data (together with timestamp of performed request) are then send to Kinesis data stream.

 ### Kinesis data stream
 Kinesis data stream gets data about airplanes and distribute them to different shards, that provide them into AWS Lambda.